CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexStPlatformClusterHealingInfoAllOf.md

 NewHyperflexStPlatformClusterHealingInfoAllOfWithDefaults instantiates a new HyperflexStPlatformClusterHealingInfoAllOf object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClassId

+`func (o *HyperflexStPlatformClusterHealingInfoAllOf) GetClassId() string`

+GetClassId returns the ClassId field if non-nil, zero value otherwise.

+### GetClassIdOk

+`func (o *HyperflexStPlatformClusterHealingInfoAllOf) GetClassIdOk() (*string, bool)`

+GetClassIdOk returns a tuple with the ClassId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClassId

+`func (o *HyperflexStPlatformClusterHealingInfoAllOf) SetClassId(v string)`

+SetClassId sets ClassId field to given value.

+### GetObjectType

+`func (o *HyperflexStPlatformClusterHealingInfoAllOf) GetObjectType() string`

+GetObjectType returns the ObjectType field if non-nil, zero value otherwise.

+### GetObjectTypeOk

+`func (o *HyperflexStPlatformClusterHealingInfoAllOf) GetObjectTypeOk() (*string, bool)`

+GetObjectTypeOk returns a tuple with the ObjectType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectType

+`func (o *HyperflexStPlatformClusterHealingInfoAllOf) SetObjectType(v string)`

+SetObjectType sets ObjectType field to given value.

 ### GetEstimatedCompletionTimeInSeconds